 - And how to get the most benefit out of the inspection report.

 These pointers apply whether or not you are working with a real estate agent.
-In fact, if you are working with an agent, these tips will help you get more involved so that the agent doesn’t make all or even some decisions unilaterally.
+No matter whether it’s the sales or management of a particular property, a real estate agent might be able to assist you.
+In fact, if you are working with a kensington estate agent, these tips will help you get more involved so that the agent doesn’t make all or even some decisions unilaterally.

 Our first Top Home Inspection tip is:

 why you should have the house you plan to buy inspected.
 There are various motives or reasons for doing so, the most common of which is to avoid buying a money pit.
 Sometimes the lender requires an inspection, and in general, it’s a good idea to discover what may need to be remedied prior to closing.
 If you have already bought your house, however, and you find a major defect, you may want to consider contacting a construction defect lawyer.
 Read more from Norton & Associates

 for information on how best to approach dealing with defects in your home.